miyashiro1/mangaplus-scraper/README.md

 # mangaplus-scraper
-A simple discord bot that scrapes MangaPlus and return the link to the manga page.
+A discord bot that scrapes MangaPlus and return the link to the manga page.

 # MangaScraper Bot Link